simoncodes-ca/home-lab/README.md

 ✅ [**Supabase**](https://supabase.com/) - Open source database as a service -
 most widely used database for AI agents

-✅ [**Ollama**](https://ollama.com/) - Cross-platform LLM platform to install
-and run the latest local LLMs

 ✅ [**Open WebUI**](https://openwebui.com/) - ChatGPT-like interface to
 privately interact with your local models and N8N agents

 ✅ [**Flowise**](https://flowiseai.com/) - No/low code AI agent
 builder that pairs very well with n8n

-✅ [**Qdrant**](https://qdrant.tech/) - Open source, high performance vector
-store with an comprehensive API.
-Even though you can use Supabase for RAG, this was kept unlike Postgres since it's faster than Supabase so sometimes is the better option.

 ✅ [**Neo4j**](https://neo4j.com/) - Knowledge graph engine that powers tools like GraphRAG, LightRAG, and Graphiti

-✅ [**SearXNG**](https://searxng.org/) - Open source, free internet metasearch engine which aggregates results from up to 229 search services.
-Users are neither tracked nor profiled, hence the fit with the local AI package.

-✅ [**Caddy**](https://caddyserver.com/) - Managed HTTPS/TLS for custom domains

-✅ [**Langfuse**](https://langfuse.com/) - Open source LLM engineering platform for agent observability

 ## Prerequisites